LuckyYeti67/Aether-card-game/documents.md

 Character - This is a special card because you only need 1 for your deck.
 Your Character is what dictates what colors you're able to use in your deck.
 It also has a list of abilities you are allowed to use throughout the game.
 These abilities are unlocked once you have taken a certain amount of damage.
 Your abilities will list how much health you will need in order to use those abilities.

 How to win - to win you must reduce a player's shields to 0 and then attack them while they have no shields.
+Shields - shields protect you from Losing the game.
+If you're attacked while you have no shields you lose.
+You start with 6 shields at the beginning of the game.
+The Top 6 cards of your deck are placed face down in front of you to represent your shields.
+When a shield is destroyed you will reveal the leftmost card in your shield area.
+You will then trigger its effect if it has a special Keyword that allows you to do this.
+Then after that cards effect activates or not you will then place it in the Mutation area.

+Aether - cards in the game will have different Aether.
+The Aethers cards can be will be Fire (red), Water (blue), Wind (green), Earth (Brown), Metal (black), Light(yellow), and Dark (Purple)

+Purple deck theme - graveyard and banish effects. milling cards, power destruction effects.
+Aggro

+Red deck theme - Aggro, breaks multiple shields, fast attackers.
+Destroy monsters with effect damage.

+Blue deck theme - strong protection spells, discards cards to activate effects, hand advantage, control.

+Green deck theme - hard to block, sets up boards to make small creatures powerful.
+Stacks cards away from the field.
+Midrange

+Brown deck theme - mama Ramp, uses monsters to get more actions to summon powerful monsters.
+Attacking thru monsters to deal damage to the player.
+Midrange.

+Black deck theme - Boss monster, heavy Mutation use, very high attack power.
+Aggro.

+Yellow deck theme - shield manipulation and Recovery, keeping strong monsters alive woth, powerful monsters.